farrukhehsan90/admin-client-assignment/README.md

 ### installation

-    npm i
-    cd client and do npm i
-    or if you have docker setup
+    if you have docker setup
     then just do

     docker-compose up

     it will install all the packages and also start server and client too

+    OTHERWISE

+    install packages in server by doing in main directory ==> npm i

+     to install packages of frontend ==> cd client and then npm i

+    To start server => nodemon server.js

+    to start web => npm start

 ### ADMIN Credentials